AppSecure-nrw/security-belts/README.md

 	- alle teams haben den gürtel den ihr produkt benötigt
 - siehe stufen von spice und cmmi (mappt nicht exakt, ist aber verwandt): https://de.wikipedia.org/wiki/Capability_Maturity_Model#/media/Datei:Characteristics_of_Capability_Maturity_Model.svg

-### The Bottom-Up Way for Developers:
-This is a possible way to get you started.

 - Become familiar with our security belts concepts such that you can explain them to your colleagues.
 - Identify colleagues in your company (preferable in your team) that also want to improve the secure software development.
 These may be fellow developers, product owners, or even managers.
 (Reference to the rebellion of the Unicorn Project).
 	- Explain them why your team or even your company has to improve concerning the secure software development.
 	- Explain them the idea and concept of security belts and try to convince them to join your journey.
 	- Todo: Slides for introducing Security Belts (see slides by Niklas).
 - Man braucht einen Team-Externen, der das Assesment durchführt
 - Convince your Product Owner (or your team or any other person that can decide how you spend your working hours) to spend some time to collect data that show the need of change.
 	- Talk with the PO at first alone (at most a second person) and explain that several people see the need of change.
 	- If necessary, raise awareness for the topic of software security in general at your PO.
 (TODO: slides about news, big incidenty, statistics, ...)